What Is Child Psychology and Why Is It Important

 4 Main Categories of Developmental Milestones

-Physical milestones: Which pertain to the development of both the gross and fine motor skills.
+Physical milestones: These pertain to the development of both gross and fine motor skills.

-Cognitive or mental milestones: Which refer to the child’s developmental aptitude for thinking, learning, and solving problems.
+Cognitive or mental milestones: These refer to the child’s developmental aptitude for thinking, learning, and solving problems.

 Social and emotional milestones: Which pertain to the child’s ability to express emotion and respond to social interaction.